priyanshurawat1509/perception-and-intelligence/README.md

 This repository includes the assignments for the <b><u>Machine Perception and Intelligence</b></u> course completed on the following topics :
-- Deep neural networks (DNNs),
+- Radar signal processing,
-- Convolutional Neural Networks (CNN),
+- Image processing,
-- Recurrent and Recursive Neural Networks (RNN),
+- Featuer extraction and representation,
-- Long Short-Term Memory (LTSM),
+- Geometry and point cloid processing,
-- Generative Adversarial Networks (GANs)
+- DL for LiDAR detection

 All projects were done with `Python` in `Jupyter Notebook`.
 Libraries used: `Numpy`, `Tensorflow`, `Matplotlib`, `Pandas`, `Sklearn`